 The cumulative grade-point average is calculated by dividing the total number of grade points earned in courses by the total number of credit hours attempted.
-Passing grades received in pass / fail courses are not included in this computation (Richmont does not "round up" a GPA).
+Passing grades received in pass/fail courses are not included in this computation (Richmont does not "round up" a GPA).
 The grade points for academic letter grades are of credit hours attempted.
-Passing grades received in pass / fail-courses are not included in this computation (Richmont does not "round up" a GPA).
-The grade points for academic letter grades are as follows:
+The grade points for academic letter grades are.